SublimeText/LaTeXTools/README.markdown

 **Note:** tweaking settings on a project-specific level can lead to even more subtle issues.
 If you notice a bug, in addition to resetting your `LaTeXTools.sublime-settings` file, you should remove at LaTeXTools settings from your project file.

 ## Alternative Builders

+### Basic Builder

+The basic builder is a simple, straight-forward build system. that simply runs the configured build engine (pdflatex, xelatex, or lualatex) and bibtex or biber if necessary.
+It can also be configured to support bibtex8 through the `bibtex` builder setting.
+In addition, it supports the [TeX Options](#tex-options) feature, the [output and auxiliary directory](#output-directory-and-auxiliary-directory) features and the [Jobname](#jobname) feature.
+It has been included because the default builder on MiKTeX, `texify` cannot be easily coerced to support biber or any of the other features supported by the basic builder.
+Note, however, that unlike `texify`, the basic builder does **not** support `makeindex` and friends (patches are welcome!).

+You can use the basic builder by changing the `builder` setting to `"basic"`.
+It will read the same settings as the traditional builder.

 ### Script Builder